HankRobot/HardLet/README.md

 3. Go to the bin folder of the Hardlet folder, and launch Hardlet.exe.

 # Contribute
-1. Pin code and serial communication is complete, whats left is basic transaction coding.
+1. Basic mosaic transaction is done.
+2. Account generation?
+3. Other transaction types

 #HAPPY CODING!!! :heart: